Dahlandia Hotel Review: Isla Múcura, Colombia

 • scrambled eggs, apple bun and an orange.

 Considering Colombia is a tropical country, there was shockingly little fresh fruit served.
 We’d occasionally get an unripe orange at breakfast or a small portion of papaya, but that’s all.
-No mango, no bananas, hardly any papaya… these fruits are literally everywhere you look elsewhere in Colombia.
+No mango, no bananas, hardly any papaya.
+These fruits are literally everywhere you look elsewhere in Colombia.

 Lunch at Dahlandia